Alexander H. Joffe: Academic career

+Advocacy

+Joffe was made director of Middle East Forum's Campus Watch in 2004.

+Joffe was formerly employed by The David Project, a pro-Israel campus group.

+Joffe is an editor for Scholars for Peace in the Middle East's BDS monitor, dedicated to opposing the Boycott, Divestment and Sanctions movement on college campuses.

 Ethnic state

 Joffe is noted for using evidence from archaeology and epigraphy to propose an "ethnic state" model to explain the rise of petty kingdoms in the southern Levant in the 10th century BC.
 He describes Israel, Judah, Ammon, Moab and Edom as "ethnic states": "Politics integrated by means of identity, especially ethnicity, which are territorially based... they are novel and historically contingent political systems which appear in the Levant during the first millennium BCE thanks to the confluence of several factors, not least the collapse of imperial domination and the longstanding city-state system."